jpgmv1998/reproducible_paper_template/randomReferences.md

 [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown) - Book for R Markdown references.

+[Spatial Data Science](https://keen-swartz-3146c4.netlify.app/) - The book aims at data scientists who want to get a grip on using spatial data in their analysis.
+To exemplify how to do things, it uses R.

+[R: Uma Introdução Para Economistas](https://danmrc.github.io/R-para-Economistas/) - introduction to R for economists (portuguese reference) - author: @danmrc

 ## Econometrics

 [Introduction to Econometrics with R](https://www.econometrics-with-r.org/index.html) -  Interactive learning material that blends R code with the contents of the well-received textbook Introduction to Econometrics by Stock and Watson (2015).